Extract Email Attachment Using AWS

 S3 event notification to invoke AWS Lamda created in Step 3

 The lambda function created in step # 3 uses a destination bucket where the extracted email attachment will be sent.
-In this specific case, the destination bucket is ‘extracted-email-attachments’.
-This bucket should be created prior to creating the lambda function.
+In this specific case, the destination bucket is ‘extracted-email-attachments.’
+This bucket should be created before creating the lambda function.
 It is also recommended to change the bucket name as it is globally unique.

 This completes all the steps.
-To test, send an email to the configured email address with an attachment; which in this case is demo@pnpl.awsapps.com.
-Once the email is sent, navigate to the S3 bucket and notice an object that starts with ‘attach-upload-*.csv’.
-This object will be created with a folder prefix where folder name is the same as the from address extracted from the email (See below for reference).
+To test, send an email to the configured email address with an attachment, which is demo@pnpl.awsapps.com.
+Once the email is sent, navigate to the S3 bucket and notice an object that starts with ‘attach-upload-*.csv.’
+This object will be created with a folder prefix where the folder name is the same as the address extracted from the email (See below for reference).

 This will be the same attachment sent as part of the email.
 Download and verify the contents to confirm.
-Given that the contents of the file is now available in AWS, the content can be further processed by creating a custom data pipeline that could be used for further analysis.
+Given that the file’s contents are now available in AWS, the content can be further processed by creating a custom data pipeline that could be used for further analysis.

 Architecting a data pipeline to process the extracted email attachment

 Below is an illustration of a potential data pipeline architecture that can perform an ETL process on the extracted email attachment and make it available for further analysis.
-The assumption taken here is that the original emails sent to Amazon WorkMail consists of csv files as attachments
+The assumption is that the original emails sent to Amazon WorkMail contain CSV files as attachments.

 Potential Data Pipeline in AWS to Process Extracted Attachment